dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/Arduino_code/README.md

 - **Arduino**: Controls the ultrasonic pulses and processes the wind data.

 ### Project Structure:
-- `Arduino_code`: Contains the Arduino code that handles the measurement process.
+- `3D_Ultrasonic_Anemometer.ino`: Contains the Arduino code that handles the measurement process.

 ## How It Works